 and has in His own time revealed His message in the proclamation that I was entrusted with by the command of God our Savior:Titus 1:3(HCSB)

-In his letter to Titus Paul lists the characteristics he should look for in Church elders and the qualities that should be encouraged in older men and women.
-He gave him advice on training and encouraging young people and children to fulfil their duty to God; and their obligations in their parents; homes; families and the wider Church community.
+In his letter to Titus, Paul lists the characteristics he should look for in Church elders and the qualities that should be encouraged in older men and women.
+He gave him advice on training and encouraging young people and children to fulfil their duty to God and their obligations to their parents, in their homes, families, and the wider Church community.

-It is in the midst of his introductory salutations, but before he wrote his customary greeting of "Grace and peace, from God the Father and Christ Jesus our Saviour" (in verse 4), that Paul seems unable to refrain from declaring once again, the truth of the beautiful gospel of grace, and the hope of eternal life, which is given to all who trust in His name.
+It is in the midst of his introductory salutations, but before he wrote his customary greeting of, "Grace and peace, from God the Father and Christ Jesus our Saviour," (in verse 4), that Paul seems unable to refrain from declaring, once again, the truth of the beautiful gospel of grace and the hope of eternal life which is given to all who trust in Jesus' name.

 God promised long ago that by faith in Christ we would be declared righteous by God.
 Scripture told of His coming - giving man hope of eternal life.
 And Paul could hardly conceal his praise and thanksgiving that in God's own time and God's own way, the Son of God was revealed; the message of redemption was proclaimed - and Paul was entrusted to preach the precious gospel of grace, as commanded by Christ - our God our Saviour.